-Parents, please be aware that you must sign your children in and out of camp each day.
+You must sign your student in and out of camp each day.
 This is for their safety.
-If a camper is picked up but not signed out we can only assume the child is missing.
-Please avoid unnecessary panic by signing your child in and out every day.
-There is no supervision provided for campers before the official start time of camp.
-Please do not leave your child at the camp site before the start time.
-Children need to be picked up on time from camp, as supervision is not available after camp ends, unless you specifically registered for Extended Care (only offered for select camps).
+Doors will open 10 minutes before the camp start time- there is no supervision provided for campers before this time.
+Campers need to be picked up on time from camp, as supervision is not available after camp ends, unless you specifically registered for Extended Care (only offered for select camps).

 Students cannot participate without returning a fully completed and signed Emergency Form on or before the first day of camp.

 It is important that we be aware of any special issues or challenges your child may face so we can create a successful and rewarding experience for your child.
-Please write down any and all medications, disabilities, and any physical, emotional, or behavioral challenges your child may have on your student’s Emergency Form, and discuss them with Corey Dunne, the Education Director, prior to the first day of camp.
-Corey may be reached at (425) 820- 1800 x108.
+Please indicate any and all medications, physical, emotional, or behavioral challenges your child may have on your student’s Emergency Form.
+Education Director Corey Dunne will reach out prior to the first day of camp to discuss additional tips and tricks to make your child’s experience a positive one.
 All staff and instructors follow the Studio’s Confidentiality Policy, so your privacy will be protected.

 Please note that Studio East staff and Instructors cannot dispense medication to your child.
 If your child has medical needs, please plan to provide whatever care is required during camp hours.
-The only exception is for emergency-only medicines.
-Emergency medications (epi-pens) must be accompanied by written instructions for emergency procedures, and will be kept with the camp’s First Aid kit.
+The only exception is epi-pens which must be accompanied by written instructions for emergency procedures and will be kept with the camp’s First Aid kit.

 We at Studio East value each and every individual.
 In order to create an environment where each student has the freedom to grow both as a performer and as an individual, Studio East does not tolerate the following:

-Please pack a non-perishable lunch and a labeled water bottle daily, and please avoid heavy sugar!
+Please pack a non-perishable lunch and a labeled water bottle daily.
 Please do not send nut products on the first day of camp in case one of our campers has a severe allergy.
 Instructors encourage campers to share everything at camp except their food.
 Due to limited space and time, anticipated clean-up and staff responsibilities, we cannot support any celebrations involving edible treats during Studio East programs.
 We will celebrate students’ birthdays with a rousing chorus of “Happy Birthday” when you alert us in advance!

 We will put your student on a waitlist and notify you if space becomes available.
 If you wish to also register in another camp to be assured of a spot in one of our camps, we can put your student on the waitlist for the full camp and accept a registration for another session.
 If you are offered a spot in the camp for which you were waitlisted and you decide to switch, you will be charged the standard $25 switching fee.
 Please see next question.